JKirchartz/jkirchartz.github.com/_drafts/ism.md

 3. Farmers are now slaves that can no longer vote

 Another brief and terrifying segment.
 Fortunately voting is a fundamental right in our democracy, and we've has prevented slavery through a civil war.
+Without the vote, farmers can't obtain seed, for some unspecified reason.
 But we've proven that [Agricultural Subsidies][7] are a more palatable method of controlling produce.
 Farmers are paid to grow various crops, but mostly corn; providing us with an overabundance of cheap corn-based products such as ethanol fuel additives and high fructose corn syrup.

-4. Journalists and Nay-sayers are put in pens and replaced by yes-men.
+4. Politicians and Nay-sayers are put in pens and replaced by yes-men.

 Here's another chilling example of how much supposed American ideals have (or haven't) changed.
-Protesters and Nay-sayers are often placed in [Free Speech Zones][8] far from the powerful people who they wish to address.
+Protesters and Nay-sayers are often placed in [Free Speech Zones][8] far from the politicians who they wish to address.
 Dissidents will be corralled and [kettled][9], and met with derision from those in positions of power who disagree.
+In the 2016 election the only candidate who expresses concern about the flaws in capitalism is often ignored by the media, in favor of his opponents who believe capitalism is beyond reproach.

 Our John Q Public gets the last word,